jwei/NetBrain-Cloud-Data-Retrieve-API-R11.1/Amazon AWS/Fetch Resource Data.md

    - `filter_keys` (string): A list of strings representing keys for filters to be applied to the AWS function call.
    - `device_property` (string): Refers to the specific property keys in device.
 The value of properties will be used filter values.
 For example, `'Options.AssociationDefaultRouteTableId'`

  - `**kwargs` (keyword argument, optional): keyword arguments used as parameters in Python method that specifies resources that this function needs to fetch through.
 E.g., `connectionId='xxxx-xxxx'`, `virtualInterfaceId='xxxx-xxxx'`, `DryRun=True`.
-[Sample 4 -- Using keyword arguments](#sample-4).
 Please use EC2 boto3 document as reference: https://boto3.amazonaws.com/v1/documentation/api/latest/reference/services/directconnect/client/describe_virtual_interfaces.html